 Verbal Warning: The intern is given verbal feedback from a supervisor and/or the training director to emphasize the need to discontinue the inappropriate behavior under discussion.
 No record of this action is kept.

 Written Warning: The intern is given written feedback indicating the concern of the Training Director and PTC regarding the problematic behavior.
-The feedback also documents the discrepancy between the intern¡¦s performance and the faculty expectations.
+The feedback also documents the discrepancy between the intern's performance and the faculty expectations.
 A remediation plan is outlined as specifically as possible (target behaviors, timeline, etc.) and the implications of failure to accomplish remediation are reviewed.
+The intern will be provided a copy of the remediation plan signed by the training director, the intern's yearlong supervisor, and the intern.

 Termination: Dismissal from the internship results in permanent withdrawal of all internship responsibilities and privileges.
-When remediation plans do not rectify the problem behavior or concerns the Training Director and the PTC will determine the possibility of termination of the intern¡¦s position.
+When remediation plans do not rectify the problem behavior or concerns the Training Director and the PTC will determine the possibility of termination of the intern's position.
 This action is considered the last available option and is taken seriously by the Training Director and PTC.
+In the event of termination, the intern will receive a letter stating in what ways the intern failed to rectify successfully the specific knowledge, skill, or behavioral problems outlined in the written warning and probationary period.

 Terminated interns will not receive a certificate of internship completion.

-Evaluation is an ongoing process and the ITC strongly encourages supervisors and interns to share feedback with each other throughout the year.
-Formal intern evaluations are held at approximately three, seven, and eleven months within the internship year.
+Evaluation is an ongoing process and the ITC strongly encourages supervisors and interns to share feedback with each other informally throughout the year.
+Formal intern evaluations take place at the midpoint and end of the first two rotation cycles and once during the final rotation period.
+The intent of the midpoint evaluations is to provide early identification of any areas of concern so that the faculty and intern can address deficits early.
+Midpoint evaluations are considered "formative" with greater emphasis placed on the end of rotation performance ratings with respect to assessing progress.
+Interns are considered to meet criteria for satisfactory performance if judged by rotation and therapy supervisors to "meet expectations for training status" at the conclusion of the training experience.
+Thus, the intern is assessed in the context of his/her training level so that greater skill is necessary to "meet expectations for training status" as the year progresses.
 These evaluations will be based on feedback from the rotation supervisors and case supervisors given to the year-long supervisor who presents this information before the ITC.
-This formal evaluation allows for early identification of deficits which need remediation and for communication among ITC faculty of the strengths and weaknesses of individual interns.
 The evaluation also assures the interns of regular feedback as to their progress in the process.
 The supervisor reviews the feedback with the intern and the written evaluation will be placed in the intern’s permanent file by the Consortium secretary.

 Interns are responsible for evaluating the internship program.
 Rotation and case supervisor evaluation forms will be given to interns at the end of the year and returned to the Training Director.
 Interns will also evaluate rotations, supervisors, and year-long supervisors and their overall internship experience.
 These evaluations are conducted via anonymous forms as well as during an exit interview with the Training Director.